 “Two are better than one because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?”

 Finally, God’s Word states that people together help each other become better.
 This idea is a universal one even outside of religion.
-For those trying to become better friends, better Christians or simply better people, the act of supporting one another is the best way to be successful— especially in addiction recovery.
+For those trying to become better friends, better Christians or simply better people, the act of supporting one another is the best way to just that.
+This is especially true for those in addiction recovery.
 This idea is illustrated in Proverbs 27:17 which says:

 “As iron sharpens iron, so one person sharpens another.”